-EHRs have become vital to both hospitals and physicians’ practices.
-They are a secure, electronic version of a patients’ medical and healthcare history and often include sensitive and personal data.
+EHRs have become vital to both hospitals’ and physicians’ practices.
+They are a secure, electronic version of a patient’s medical and healthcare history and often include sensitive and personal data.
 The EHR automates access to information and streamlines the provider’s workflow, which is why IT crashes can be catastrophic in business operations.
 There is a significant risk of liability exposure if the clinical staff’s access to records is suddenly cut off and the clinician proceeds with treatment without access to relevant data.

 Seek To Understand Why Your EHR Failure Happened

 While it may take some time for a business to diagnose the problem, providers should expect a phone call when their system goes down for more than an hour.
-If you do not get a respective phone call, reach out to the helpdesk or your vendor’s representative to get some answers.
-Many vendors will provide their clients with a detailed disaster plan, so be sure to review the procedures and be familiar with steps that need to be taken.
+If you do not get a respective phone call, reach out to the help desk or your vendor’s representative to get some answers.
+Many vendors will provide their clients with a detailed disaster plan, so be sure to review the procedures and be familiar with the steps that need to be taken.

 Be Adaptable And Keep Things Moving

-Systems often include checklists for doctors and nurses, and without those lists, they have to rely on their training and experience to think through the treatment process.
-Certify that your doctors and nurses are adaptable not overly reliant on technology.
+Systems often include checklists for doctors and nurses; without those lists, they have to rely on their training and experience to think through the treatment process.
+Certify that your doctors and nurses are adaptable and not overly reliant on technology.

 Develop A Process For Patient Intake And Scheduling

 Administrative staff should have access to pre-approved paper forms in the event of an EHR crash.
-Intake staff may not have the opportunity to print out daily appointment schedules prior to the outage, in which case a paper sign-in form should be used to keep track of patient arrival.
+Intake staff may not have the opportunity to print out daily appointment schedules before the outage, in which case a paper sign-in form should be used to keep track of patient arrival.
 Blank encounter forms and charge slips should also be available, and new patients should be assigned a temporary medical record number until their official record can be created.